cassanof/dotfiles/README.md

 wal theme: wal --theme hybrid-material

 remember to use the unclutter-patched package from the AUR
-unclutter -idle 3 -jitter 125
+unclutter -grab -idle 3 -jitter 125

 ### neovim stuff to remember
 package list: